 Set a Carnival goal 6–12 months ahead.
 That way, you have time to:

-I personally swear by CheapoAir; it’s my go-to for comparing flights, and it has saved me hundreds over the years.
+I personally swear by KAYAK; it’s my go-to for comparing flights, and it has saved me hundreds over the years.
 But you don’t have to take my word for it.
 Sign up for fare alerts and watch those prices drop before you pounce.

 Each Carnival band offers a variety of costume options — frontline (most expensive), midline, backline, and T-shirt sections.
 Yes, T-shirt sections!
 They usually cost a fraction of a full costume and still include access to the road, drinks, food, and vibes.
 You’ll get a branded band tee instead of a full costume, which keeps things comfy, easy to pack, and easy on your bank account.